- Clinical science

 - A second peak is observed around the age of 60, when 10% of cases occur.

-- More common in white populations and people of Jewish descent (especially Ashkenazi Jews, middle European Jews)
+- More common in white populations and people of Jewish descent (especially Ashkenazi Jews, central European Jews)

 Epidemiological data refers to the US, unless otherwise specified.